 NEW ORLEANS ARCHITECTURE: CREOLE STYLE

-/Okay, I am such a traveling chick at heart.
+Okay, I am such a traveling chick at heart.
 Today, I am having one of those days where I reminisce about a past trip.
 As a global traveler, I took a girls' trip to New Orleans in 2015.
 However, it was my first time exploring the fantastic city, and I had a super exciting time!
-As a designer, I recognize that inspiration is all around us.
-I pay attention to ordinary and eye-catching objects, as well as my surroundings.
+As a designer, I recognize that inspiration is all around me, and I pay attention to ordinary and eye-catching objects and my surroundings.
 Still, I pay more attention to the not-so-beautiful decor because, at times, its beauty is subtle and statement-making.
 Additionally, I ensure that I capture what I cannot physically touch, such as the fantastic sky.
 Whether traveling for pleasure or business, I will take pictures for both personal and professional purposes.

 New Orleans architecture can range from Creole Cottages (1790-1850) to American (1820-1850), Creole Townhouses (1788-mid-1800s), Raised Center-Hall Cottages (1803-1870), Shotgun Houses (1850-1910), double Gallery Houses (1820-1850), and more.
 I was amazed by the American and Creole Townhouses.

 I love light galleries.
-I am obsessed with stylish light fixtures, and this is especially true when it comes to chandeliers.
+I am obsessed with stylish light fixtures, especially chandeliers.

 Courtyards are everywhere in New Orleans.